 Patricia resides with her husband Michael in Cincinnati and has 2 wonderful children, Sara and Michael, a lovely daughter-in-law, Erica and a budding ballerina grand daughter, Scarlett.

-Ballet Instructor for Dance FUNdamentals 1 and 2, Intro to Ballet 1, Ballet 2, and Main Division
+Ballet Instructor for Intro to Ballet 1 and Main Division

 Morgan began dancing at 7 years old when she received a scholarship to the Cincinnati Ballet Academy.
 She continued to train with Cincinnati Ballet for 10 years and performed in company productions of “The Nutcracker,” “Romeo and Juliet,” “Bolero,” and “Beauty and the Beast” as well as academy productions of “La Bayadere,” “Don Quixote,” and Balanchine’s “Walpurgisnacht.”
 She has also attended summer intensive programs at Kansas City Ballet, Cincinnati Ballet, Louisville Ballet and Nashville Ballet.
 Since joining DE LA Dance Company in 2018 Morgan has performed corps de ballet roles such as Snow and Flowers in “The Nutcracker Jazzed Up,” Friends in “Coppelia,” Shades corps in “La Bayadere,” and Sylphs corps in “La Sylphide.”
 She has also performed larger roles as a Shades soloist in “La Bayadere,” an Arabian and Spanish dancer in “The Nutcracker Jazzed Up,” and as the White Cat in “Sleeping Beauty.”
 Morgan is also a certified Barre instructor and teaches group fitness classes at gyms in the area.
 She is very excited to be joining de la’s teaching staff this year and sharing her love for dance with her students.